CcCoffee/fluentd-appender-poc/terraform/README.md

    - No public IP exposure ensures better security
    - Restrict `allowed_source_ranges` to your application networks
    - Use IAP or bastion host for instance access
-   - Regularly review service account permissions
+   - Default compute service account has necessary permissions for logging
    - Monitor firewall rule changes

 3. **Monitoring**